 Has anyone ever asked you if you have ADHD?
-Maybe you've even wondered yourself.
+Maybe you’ve even wondered if you show the signs of adult ADHD.

 ADHD is one of the most talked-about and misunderstood conditions today.
 Yet only 10% of people with ADHD have been assessed or treated, according to ADHD Ireland.